Creating Foley Sound Effects For Film

 Learn More From James Himself

-If you're interested in learning more about post-production, the Atlanta Institute of Music and Media is perfect for you.
+If you're interested in attending a post-production college, the Atlanta Institute of Music and Media is perfect for you.

 Our Music Production and Audio for Media Associate Degree covers valuable post-production courses, such as:

 - Sound design for film